zedlopez/ifm/Examples/Panache.md

 When Courting Roxane ends in failure:
 	record "Ruining Christian's Chances" in the Table of Events;
-	say "Roxane sighs heavily and goes back into her room, slamming the door behind her.line-so-blank'Thanks very much,' says Christian to you, striding off down the street.";
+	say "Roxane sighs heavily and goes back into her room, slamming the door behind her.

+'Thanks very much,' says Christian to you, striding off down the street.";
 	now Roxane is nowhere; now Christian is nowhere;
 	move the player to Empty Street.